DataTalksClub/data-engineering-zoomcamp/cohorts/2027/06-batch/visual-audit-2026-09-09.md

 After the cleanup, the lessons contain 14 live image references and no live `*-crisp.png` screenshot references.
-The exact captures removed from lessons 11–15 were deleted in commit `81213ef`; their source frames, crops, and audit records remain in the scratch evidence area and in the tracked follow-up provenance document.
+The exact captures removed from lessons 11–15 were deleted in commit `81213ef`.
+A final independent reference audit then found four unreferenced legacy `*-crisp.png` artifacts; those were deleted in commit `5231444`.
+Source frames, focused crops, and audit records remain in the scratch evidence area and in the tracked follow-up provenance document.

 ## Quality gate